quatricise/cjs/README.md

+# Important note
+Please do not try to use this, this is experimental package and I will probably rewrite it many times.

 # CJS - C-style JavaScript [^1]

 JS framework that takes inspiration from the purely procedural style of old C programming and tries to offer simple features which can be modularized at will.